popphp/docs/reference/pop_dom.rst

 pop-dom
 =======

-The `popphp/pop-dom` component is a component for managing and building DOM objects.
-It provides an easy-to-use API to assist in creating XML and HTML documents, while creating and managing the documents' elements and attributes.
+The `popphp/pop-dom` component is a component for generating, rendering and parsing DOM documents and elements.
+With it, you can easily create or parse document nodes and their children and have control over node content and attributes.

 Installation
 ------------